-Cardiff Council has set out a vision to double the proportion of cycle trips within the city by 2030.
-Its plan is to develop Cardiff so that walking or cycling is the first choice of transport for short trips within the city.
-To facilitate this movement and increase connectivity within the city, there is a requirement to develop safe, practical and accessible cycling infrastructure for communities within Cardiff.
+Cardiff Council has set out a vision to double the number of cycle trips within the city by 2030.
+The plan is to redevelop the city so that walking or cycling is the first choice of transport for short trips.
+To facilitate this movement and increase connectivity, there is a requirement to develop safe, practical and accessible cycling infrastructure for communities.

-An Arup team of transport planners and civil engineers has been working closely with Cardiff Council to develop proposals for a network of cycleways.
+Arup’s team of transport planners and civil engineers has been working closely with Cardiff Council to develop the network of cycleways’ proposal.
 Five primary route corridors have been identified and will connect major destinations, existing communities and strategic development sites across the city.

 Working with Local Transport Projects (LTP), Arup has completed the preliminary concept design for the first four routes.
 The development of over 30km of new, primarily segregated cycle routes will be part of an important step-change to improve Cardiff's cycling infrastructure.